 - Child Abuse

 - Assault by Strangulation

 Victims Assistance Division | Denton County, Texas — The Victim Assistance Division of the Denton County Criminal District Attorney’s Office helps the victims many different crimes, including family violence.
 On this website, you can learn more about Texas VINE (Victim Information and Notification Everyday), the free, anonymous, computer-based telephone service that provides crime victims with information and notification concerning the custody and court status of offenders.
 You can also find information about the rights of crime victims and other useful resources.

 Denton County Friends of the Family — Denton County Friends of the Family identifies its mission “is dedicated to providing compassionate, comprehensive services to those impacted by rape, sexual abuse, and domestic violence, while partnering with our community to promote safety, healing, and prevention.”
 Learn more about the organization’s history and guiding philosophies.
 You can also find information to get help, including emergency shelter, advocacy, and counseling services.

 4845 S. Interstate 35 E, Suite 200

 Corinth, TX 76210

-Richard McConathy and Brian Bolton are experienced criminal defense attorneys in Denton who represent individuals all over Denton County, including Highland Village, Flower Mound, Argyle, The Colony, Little Elm, Lewisville, and several other nearby communities.
-You can have our lawyers review your case and help you understand all of your legal options when you call 940-222-8004 or fill out an online contact form to schedule a free initial consultation.
+Richard McConathy is an experienced criminal defense attorney in Denton who represent individuals all over in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
+You can have our lawyers review your case and help you understand all of your legal options when you call (940) 222-8004 or fill out an online contact form to schedule a free initial consultation.